Wolfgang Martini: Post-war activities

 Following the war, Wolfgang Martini, like other officers at his level, was held in custody by the United States and then the United Kingdom until 1947; however, no charges were ever placed against him.
-For some time. he was engaged as a consultant to the radio equipment firm of C. Lorenz AG in Stuttgart.
+For some time, he was engaged as a consultant to the radio equipment firm of C. Lorenz AG in Stuttgart.
 Beginning with the formation of the West German armed forces Martini served as a civilian advisor with the new Air Force in 1956, and later with NATO.

-In late 1944, fearful that records of wartime radar development would be destroyed or lost after the eventual surrender of Germany, General Martini and Dr. Leo Brandt of GEMA had key documents buried in a waterproof metal casket.
+In late 1944, fearful that records of wartime radar development would be destroyed or lost after the eventual surrender of Germany, General Martini and Leo Brandt of GEMA had key documents buried in a waterproof metal casket.
 In the early 1950s, Martini recovered the casket from what was then the Soviet occupied German Democratic Republic.
 Then, for several years, the recovered documents were published in papers and conferences.
 In 1951, Martini was one of the founders of the Committee for Radiolocation Association in Düsseldorf (later becoming the German Society for Positioning and Navigation); much of the information from the buried documents was first released publicly at meetings of this Committee.
 This helped to overcome the lag in West German research on radar and radio navigation after the war.

 In these years, Martini established relationships with radar pioneers in several other countries.
 One of these, Sir Robert Watson-Watt, considered “the father of British radar,” included the following in his 1959 autobiography: